Every region in Romania is unique! Here are the best things to do in Romania. This list covers the areas across the entire Romanian countryside, too!

 A remarkable scenery will open up in front of you as you go hiking around the Bicaz Gorges.
-Keep in mind that the Ceahlau mountains are wilder and less accessible than other mountains in the country.
+Remember that the Ceahlau Mountains are wilder and less accessible than other mountains in the country.

 The fortress was rebuilt for visitors to get a clear image of how the place was supposed to look.
 Even so, there is a clear line between the ruins and the new construction, so you always know when you lay your hand on rocks that have been there for centuries.